Esri/configurable-app-examples-4x-js/README.md

 # configurable-app-examples-js
-Configurable Application Examples using the arcgis-boilerplate-js
+Configurable Application Examples using the arcgis-base-js

 ## Features